Conditional Distribution Learning for Graph Classification: Introduction

-In this paper, we propose a self-supervised conditional distribution learning (SSCDL) method for learning graph representations from graph-structured data for semisupervised graph classification.
+In this paper, we propose a conditional distribution learning (CDL) method that learns graph representations from graph-structured data for semisupervised graph classification.
 We define slight perturbations to node attributes or graph topology as weak augmentations, whereas significant perturbations are referred to as strong augmentations.
 We first present an end-to-end graph representation learning model to align the conditional distributions of weakly and strongly augmented features over the original features.
-Aligning the conditional distributions effectively reduces the risk of compromising intrinsic semantic information when strong augmentation is applied.
+Aligning the conditional distributions effectively reduces the risk of disrupting intrinsic semantic information when strong augmentation is applied to the graph-structured data.
 Moreover, only positive pairs of node representations are retained for measuring the similarity between the original features and their corresponding weakly augmented features.
-From the gradient perspective of the InfoNCE loss, we explain how the conflict between the message-passing mechanism of GNNs and the contrastive learning of negative pairs of node representations can be avoided.
+From the perspective of the mutual information loss, we explain how the conflict between the message-passing mechanism of GNNs and the contrastive learning of negative pairs of node representations can be avoided.
 Additionally, we introduce a semisupervised learning scheme that includes a pretraining stage and a fine-tuning stage for semisupervised graph classification.
-Extensive experimental results with benchmark graph datasets demonstrate that the proposed SSCDL method is highly competitive with state-of-the-art graph classification methods.
+Extensive experimental results with benchmark graph datasets demonstrate that the proposed CDL method is highly competitive with state-of-the-art graph classification methods.

-Our major contributions are summarized as follows. \begin{enumerate} \item We present an end-to-end graph representation learning model that learns graph representations from graph-structured data for semisupervised graph classification. \item Self-supervised conditional distribution learning is introduced to characterize the consistent conditional distributions of weakly and strongly augmented node embeddings over the original node embeddings. \item The similarity loss function is introduced to alleviate the potential conflict between the message-passing mechanism of the GNN and the contrastive learning of negative pairs in GCL. \end{enumerate}
+Our major contributions are summarized as follows. \begin{itemize} \item We present an end-to-end graph representation learning model that takes advantage of both weak and strong augmentations of graph-structured data to learn graph representations for semisupervised graph classification. \item Conditional distribution learning is introduced to characterize the consistent conditional distributions of weakly and strongly augmented node embeddings over the original node embeddings. \item The similarity loss function is introduced to alleviate the potential conflict between the message-passing mechanism of the GNN and the contrastive learning of negative pairs in GCL. \end{itemize}